mitre/HTTP-Proxy-Servlet/README.md

 Smiley's HTTP Proxy Servlet
 ===========================

 This is an HTTP Proxy (aka gateway) in the form of a Java servlet.
 An HTTP proxy is useful for AJAX applications to communicate with web accessible services on hosts other than where the web application is hosted.
+It's a _reverse proxy_, and not really a _forwarding proxy_ albeit the template form of the servlet may blur that line.

 This is hardly the first proxy, so why did I write it and thus why might you use it?